varnish/Varnish-Book/varnish_book.rst

    .. backend definition

-   In Varnish terminology, a *backend* server is the origin server.
+   In Varnish terminology, a *backend* is the origin server.
    In other words, it is whatever server Varnish talks to fetch content.
    This can be any sort of service as long as it understands HTTP.
    Most of the time, Varnish talks to a web server or an application frontend server.
-   In this book, we use *backend*, *origin server*, *web server* or *application frontend server* interchangeably.
+   In this book, we use *backend*, *origin server*, *web server* or *application frontend server* depending the context.

 Varnish Distribution
 --------------------